Is Kenya safe for tourists?

 Road safety in Kenya

-Most roads are well maintained and most traffic users know and obey to the driving rules quite well.
-However, always drive defensively and at limited speed, lock your doors and avoid driving after dark due to badly lit roads and livestock that can cross the road unexpectedly.
-Do not leave valuables in your car when it's unattended and always carry cash, water and a charged mobile phone with you.
-Check the Driving in Kenya section for more travel tips.
+When it comes to safety while driving, we always recommend you drive defensively, lock your doors and avoid driving after dark.
+Do not leave valuables in your car when unattended and always carry cash, water and a charged mobile phone with you.